scalaz/testz/README.md

    c) Want to avoid running some suites in parallel, but run others in parallel? testz doesn't even provide test suite parallelism; that's your job to provide.
 In the example of the scalaz 8 test suite, adding parallelism meant changing 7 lines in the `main` function.
+   d) We can't do what `testQuick` does, because that integrates with the incremental compiler.
+But `testOnly` is easy (and faster) to just use the REPL for.

 5. a) testz also doesn't provide matchers (1).
 I can barely describe to you the pain caused by using (and not using) matchers with specs2 and scalatest.
    For those who aren't familiar, matchers give the framework a way to write assertions combined with additional diagnostics on test failure.